x-govuk/govuk-eleventy-plugin/docs/markdown.md

 ## Strong emphasis

-To bold text, add two asterisks or underscores before and after a word or phrase.
+To bold text, add 2 asterisks or underscores before and after a word or phrase.

 > The [GDS Style Guide recommends only using emboldened text when referring to text from interfaces](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#bold) in technical documentation or instructions.